wencywww/ExtJS-Photo-Gallery/README.md

 **List of Changes**

+  * **2025-08-02**, Added gallery pagination feature - allows the items to be viewed in a small sets in case of bad computer/browser performance is experienced with many files on the screen simultaneously (default - no pagination)
+  * **2025-08-02**, Photos and videos can be seen simultaneously or separately (default - both are shown)
+  * **2025-08-02**, Photos with GPS data within exif can be visually indicated using a red marker in the bottom-right on the thumbnail (default - on)
+  * **2025-08-02**, Autoplay of the videos can be turned on/off on the thumbs (default - off)
   * **2020-10-21**, Implemented GPS Editor component for easy visual manipulation of the location data for your files.
 Location can be fine-tuned manually via form-fields for exact coordinates or automatically via Google Maps Marker.
 Altitude can also be set manually or automatically via the elevation-api.io service (precision is 5 km for the free version).
 The editor allows for **SEPARATE** manipulation of the altitude/longitude/altitude information (for example, you may only change the longitude of the selected photos), can be set to **preserve existing data** (updates only the files which do not have the appropriate info) or to forcibly update it.
 In additon, the component can save your **favorite locations** for later use via a combobox.
 That's convenient way to add location information for very old photos (when your camera did not have location services), or simply when your GPS device was turned off somehow
   * **2020-10-21**, Minor fixes.
 Get rid of silk-icons, replaced it with Font Awesome icons
   * **2020-05-27**, Added requirement for php version, the minimum supported one is now 7.1.3, requirement for Symfony\Filesystem